kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/expectation_maximization_and_beyond.md

 $\mathbf{\theta}^{(i)}$ to that resulted from the EM algorithm.

 ## The Generalized Expectation Maximization (GEM) Algorithm
-The **generalized expectation maximization (GEM)** algorithm is a bit more lax than the EM algorithm, and require merely that an improved $\mathbf{\theta}^{(t+1)}$ be set in the M-step of the algorithm, not necessarily the optimal.
+The <font face="Lora">generalized expectation maximization (GEM)</font> algorithm is a bit more lax than the EM algorithm, and require merely that an improved $\mathbf{\theta}^{(t+1)}$ be set in the M-step of the algorithm, not necessarily the optimal.
 Naturally, convergence will not be as rapid as for a proper EM algorithm, but GEM algorithms afford greater freedom to choose computationally simpler steps.

 ## Remarks on the EM Algorithm
 In contrast with other optimization procedures, the expectation-maximization algorithm has properties including: